 Kingfisher Church started life in 1993 as a small independent fellowship.
-A group of just twelve people planted a church in the light of a question they were asking themselves: what would church look like if it was truly designed with the ‘unconvinced’ in mind?
+A group of twelve people planted a church in the light of a question they were asking themselves: what would church look like if it was truly designed with the “unconvinced” in mind?
 Those who were truly very far from faith in Jesus Christ, with no particular faith background and who may not have ever crossed the threshold of a church building before?
-Adding to this, the Lord gave James a picture of a series of red dots, all linked together, and spoke into that picture, saying, ‘I want you to plant, not just one church, but a whole network of churches to have an impact with the Good News of the Kingdom both in the UK and around the world’.
+Adding to this, the Lord gave James a picture of a series of red dots, all linked together, and spoke into that picture, saying, “I want you to plant, not just one church, but a whole network of churches to have an impact with the Good News of the Kingdom both in the UK and around the world”.

-Kingfisher Fellowship was launched with that mandate, and over the years has grown with other churches being planted in the UK , all with the focus of reaching the lost and seeing them transformed into fully devoted followers of Jesus Christ.
+Kingfisher was launched with that mandate, and over the years has grown with other churches being planted in the UK , all with the focus of reaching the lost and seeing them transformed into fully devoted followers of Jesus Christ.
 We have had the privilege of seeing hundreds come to know the Lord, some who have themselves gone on to pastor churches.

-Initially reaching out to Malawi, Kingfisher Family is now active in eleven countries, planting churches, supporting existing ministries, investing in children’s education, training and equipping leaders and more.
+Initially reaching out to Malawi, Kingfisher is now active in eleven countries, planting churches, supporting existing ministries, investing in children’s education, training and equipping leaders and more.